 Take a look further down for some top tips and ideas about how you can improve your organisations’ financial stability.

-An organisation may apply to become a registered charity if it has a written constitution and is either a Jersey entity or carries out substantial activity in or from within Jersey.
-It must also meet the ‘charity test’ – meaning it must show it has only charitable purposes and benefits the public in giving effect to those purposes, for example, “for the advancement of public participation in sport”.
+Your sports organisation can apply to become a registered Jersey charity if it has a written constitution and is either based in Jersey or carries out substantial activity in or from the island.
+You must also meet the ‘charity test’, proving your organisation has only charitable purposes and benefits the public—such as promoting public participation in sport.

 VISIT JERSEY CHARITY COMMISSIONER’S WEBSITE